larryms/MCW-Linux-lift-and-shift/Hands-on lab/HOL unguided - Linux lift and shift.md

 *Exit Criteria:*

--   The OnPremVM has been deployed to Azure.
+-   The OnPremVM has been deployed to Azure

--   A successful connection to the website has been made and there is current data in the application.
+-   A successful connection to the website has been made and there is current data in the application

 ### Task 2: Export the osticket database

 1. Start and connect to the **LABVM** using Remote Desktop.
 Connect to the MySQL Database using MySQL Workbench.

-2. Click the Plus sign next to MySQL Connections on the Workbench.
+2. Click the Plus sign next to MySQL Connections on the Workbench

     ![The plus sign on the My SQL Collections option is selected.](images/Hands-onlabunguided-Linuxliftandshiftimages/media/image21.png "My SQL Collections option")

-3. Enter the following information to configure to connect to your OnPremVM**.**
+3. Enter the following information to configure to connect to your OnPremVM:

     -   Connection Name: **OnPremVM**